lvgl/docs_old/en/html/_sources/get-started/micropython.md.txt

 - Fast prototyping GUI.
 - Shorten the cycle of changing and fine-tuning the GUI.
 - Model the GUI in a more absract way by defining reusable composite objects, taking advantage of Python's language features such as Inheritance, Closures, List Comprehension, Generators, Exception Handling, Arbitrary Precision Integers and others.
-- Make LittlevGL accessible to a larger audiance.
+- Make LittlevGL accessible to a larger audience.
 No need to know C in order to create a nice GUI on an embedded system.
 This goes well with [CircuitPython vision](https://learn.adafruit.com/welcome-to-circuitpython/what-is-circuitpython).
 CircuitPython was designed with education in mind, to make it easier for new or unexperienced users to get started with embedded development.

 ---